-If you like a challenge and want to work at the forefront of the Fire Protection industry, then a career at Crossfire awaits you!
+If you like a challenge and want to work at the forefront of Fire Engineering, then a career at Crossfire awaits you!

 The variety of work and the range of clients we work with mean no day is identical to any other.
 You could be working at the start of concept design through to a site build and final inspection sign off.